The attack on a prison holding Ukraine POWs, explained

 Under the Geneva Conventions, Russia is obligated to give the ICRC free access to all POWs.
 While the ICRC has requested access to the prison where the Ukrainian POWs died in Olenivka and offered to help evacuate those wounded in the attack on the facility, as of Sunday it has not been given permission to do so.

-Meanwhile, Ukrainian President Voldymyr Zelenskyy called for an investigation, deeming the bombing of the facility holding Ukrainian POWs a war crime.
+Meanwhile, Ukrainian President Volodymyr Zelenskyy called for an investigation, deeming the bombing of the facility holding Ukrainian POWs a war crime.

 “When the defenders of Azovstal left the plant, the UN and the International Committee of the Red Cross acted as guarantors of the life and health of our soldiers.
 The Armed Forces of Ukraine, the Security Service, the Main Intelligence Directorate and the representative of the Verkhovna Rada of Ukraine issued a joint statement addressing to the UN and the Red Cross as guarantors of those agreements regarding the defenders of Azovstal.
 I support this statement.
 Now the guarantors must react.
 They must protect the lives of hundreds of Ukrainian prisoners of war,” Zelenskyy said in a statement.